Bikash-1210/Personal-Expense-Tracking-Dashboard---Power-BI/README.md

 ## Overview

 ![Dashboard Screenshot](dashboard_screenshot.png)

 This project is a ** Power BI dashboard ** designed to track **daily expenses** over three months (January, February, and March 2025).
 The dashboard provides insights into spending patterns, payment methods, and major expense categories.

-**Disclaimer:** This report is made purely for fun and learning purposes.
-Don't depend on it for financial decisions. 😊

 ## Features
 - **Interactive visualizations** to analyze spending trends.